ebobby/about-me/_posts/2023-07-20-My-entrepreneurship-journey.md

 Did I interview many potential users? (this one I actually did, but low volume, just a few photographers I know, plus my wife).
 I did not.

 I know there is a market.
 But I don't know the size.
-There are a few other apps out there, I know a bunch of photographers (through my wife) and to be honest, I don't intend to build a huge company.
-If I get enough users to make this worth it to keep working on and build something good, I'm down.
+There are some competitors out there.
+I know a bunch of photographers (through my wife).
+And to be honest I don't intend to build a big company.
+If I get enough users to make it worth working on and build something good, I'm down.

 I am also taking the opportunity to build it entirely on my own so I can exercise some of my weak skills, like HTML and CSS.
 Also I am using this to play with some technologies I wanted to play with (HTML over the wire).

-I am not trying to build a perfect product, but I am definitely paying a lot of attention to the quality.
-I am trying to keep it as small (in terms of features) as I can so I can build them to a standard that satisfies me.
+I am not trying to build a perfect product, but I am definitely paying a lot of attention to quality.
+I am trying to keep it as small in terms of features as possible so I can build them to a standard that satisfies me.

-Doesn't that make it take more time?
-Yes it does.
+Doing that takes more time?
+Yes, it does.
 And, taking long to build something just to fail is the mistake we developers commit a lot.
 I understand all that.

 Will it fail?
 Probably.
-And, hopefully I will learn some lessons for the next time.
+Hopefully I will learn some lessons for the next time.

 ## About indie hacking